 Now that the old fan is out, it is time to fit in the new fun housing into the ceiling hole and see whether it fits in.
 In case you purchased a bigger fan then measure the additional amount of ceiling you need to cut out.
 You can use a jab, or a keyhole saw to cut out the ceiling for extra space.

 Depending on the changes you make at the opening, you must ensure the wood joists available shall secure the new fan.
-In case they won’t, then purchase additional wood joists and install in the ceiling before installing the new fan.
-This is because is the fan is not correctly secured in the ceiling, it might fall and get damaged or cause injuries to bathroom users.
+In case they won’t, then purchase additional wood joists and install them in the ceiling before installing the new fan.
+This is because if the fan is not correctly secured in the ceiling, it might fall and get damaged or cause injuries to bathroom users.

 2. Pull the electric wiring into the fan housing